Pseudo-Bayesian Optimization

 \subsection{Robot Arm Pushing}

-This is a robotic problem to control the two robot arms with $14$ parameters to push the two objects to the target positions.
-The reward is evaluated by the ending positions of the two objects pushed by two robot arms.
+This problem aims to control two robot arms with $14$ parameters to push two objects to target positions.
+The reward is evaluated by the ending positions of the two objects pushed by the two robot arms.
 See \cite{wang2018batched} for more details.
 In this task, we follow the procedure and setup in \cite{eriksson2019scalable}, conducting a batch of 50 queries in each iteration and performing optimization with a budget of $10000$ queries.
 All methods are initialized with $100$ queries.
-As demonstrated in Fig. \ref{fig:rl} (1), all PseudoBO variants, particularly PseudoBO-KR-Hyb, converge significantly faster than other methods iteration-wise and eventually achieve a superior reward to most, except for TuRBO.
-When measured in runtime, Fig. \ref{fig:rl} (2) illustrates that PseudoBO variants take merely 20s to achieve a reward of around 9 while most of the other methods remain at around 7, and TPE is around 8.5.
-It is also noteworthy that BO ceases at the 9,250-th query due to GPU being out of memory.
-A point to note is that Hyperopt (the package implementing TPE) doesn't support batch evaluation.
-Consequently, TPE queries and proposes the next point sequentially, allowing it to utilize more information than other methods.
-This means its performance might decline if batch evaluation were possible.
+As demonstrated in Figure \ref{fig:rl} (1), all PseudoBO variants, particularly PseudoBO - LR + Hyb, converge significantly faster than other methods iteration-wise and eventually achieve the highest rewards.
+When measured in runtime, Figure \ref{fig:rl} (2) illustrates that PseudoBO - LR + Hyb takes merely 10 seconds to achieve a reward of around 9.75 followed by PseudoBO - RP and TPE, both achieveing reward around 8.5.
+Another point to note is that Hyperopt (the package implementing TPE) does not support batch evaluation.
+Consequently, TPE queries and proposes the next point sequentially, leveraging more information per query than other methods.
+This suggests that its performance might decline if batch evaluation were possible.